-Our effective income tax rate for fiscal 2022 was 20.3% compared to 7.1% for fiscal 2021 and 8.4% for fiscal 2020.
-The following table presents the reconciliation of income tax expense with amounts computed at the federal statutory tax rate.
+Our effective income tax rate for fiscal 2023 was 24.9% compared to 20.3% for fiscal 2022.
+The following table presents the reconciliation of income tax expense with amounts computed at the United States ("U.S.") federal statutory tax rate.